TorgoTorgo/Ghidra-App-Bundle/README.md

 ```

 builds Ghidra and bundles the [GraalVM](https://www.graalvm.org), a
-drop in replacement for OpenJDK that provides polyglot support for
+drop in replacement for OpenJDK that provides experimental polyglot support for
 Python3, R, NodeJS, etc. It also installs the [Ghidraal extension](https://github.com/jpleasu/ghidraal)
 which installs scripting support for a number of GraalVM supported languages.